-According to Stack Overflow’s 2019 Developer Survey, which studied more than 90,000 developers on trends in programming, React.js is the most loved web framework favored by developers.
-That’s not all—React is so popular that sites like Facebook, Codecademy, and the New York Times are all built partially using the React framework.
+According to Stack Overflow’s 2019 Developer Survey, React.js is the most loved web framework favored by developers.
+React is so popular that sites like Facebook, Codecademy, and the New York Times are all built using the React framework.

-This guide will discuss the best way to learn how to code using React online and walk through what you need to know to start your journey to learning React.
+This guide will discuss the best way to learn how to code using React online.
+We’ll walk through what you need to know to start your journey to learning React.

 There are two main components to a website—front end and back end.
-The front end is what the user sees on a site—the images, text, content, navigation bars—and the back-end is what the users don’t see, such as the scripts that process forms on a site.
+The front end is what the user sees on a site.
+The back-end is what the users don’t see, such as the scripts that process forms on a site.

 Why Should You Learn React?

-If you want to pursue a career in front end web development, learning how to code in React.js is a great investment of your time.
+Learning how to code in React.js is a great investment of your time for any aspiring front-end web developer.
 But why is this the case?

-First, the React framework is used by a wide range of huge organizations, from the New York Times to Facebook.
-So, if you know how to code in React, you’ll have a great skill that you can list on your resume when it comes time to look for a new job.
+First, a wide range of huge organizations use React, from the New York Times to Facebook.
+If you know how to code in React, you’ll have a great skill that you can list on your resume.

-In addition, as React has become more popular, there is a growing body of starter resources out there which makes it even easier for you to get started.
-Indeed, React is known for having a good learning curve.
+As React has become more popular, a growing body of starter resources has emerged.
+This should make it easier for you to get started.

 Are you convinced that learning React is a good use of your time?
 Great!
-Now there’s only one question left to answer: How can you learn React fast?
+There’s one question left to answer: How can you learn React fast?

 Build Your Skills

-To help you on your journey, we have compiled a list of the top skills you’ll need to build in order to learn how to code using React.
-Let’s break down these skills and discuss them individually.
+To help you on your journey, we have compiled a list of the top skills you’ll need to build.

 - Codecademy’s web development tutorials